furkankocatepe/ProVisionApp/README.md

 You can navigate back to the homepage or other sections to make additional predictions as needed.

 Note: You can follow the flow of application using the command prompt.
 As you click "Predict" button, various information will be printed on the command prompt about the flow.

-	4 - File Structure:
+### <a name="file-structure"></a>File Structure

 The Pro-Vision App directory is organized into several key folders and files, each serving a specific purpose in the application.
 Here's an overview of the structure: